June Sarpong: Career

 In late 2013, Elton John performed a variation of his 1970 hit "Your Song" with the amended lyrics "You can tell everybody 'You're June Sarpong'" as an apparent reference to an in-joke between the pair from a charity event earlier that year.

 After the "#WheresJuneSarpongGone" campaign begun by Celebrity Juice on 19 March 2015, Loose Women welcomed her to the panel as a guest panellist on 23 March.
 Following her first appearance back on screen, Sarpong appeared on Celebrity Juice, in Fearne Cotton's team, on 2 April.

-After appearing alongside Ruth Langsford, Coleen Nolan and Janet Street-Porter on 23 March 2015, as a guest panellist, Sarpong later appeared as a guest panellist a further three times on 16 April, 17 April and 1 May.
+After appearing alongside Ruth Langsford, Coleen Nolan and Janet Street-Porter on 23 March 2015, as a guest panellist, Sarpong later appeared a further three times as a guest panellist: on 16 April, 17 April and 1 May.
 Since appearing on the programme again on 15 May, she became a regular panellist, initially as cover for Sherrie Hewson, while Hewson was filming Benidorm, later on 21 July 2015, Sarpong became a regular.
 She left the show in December 2016 and made 46 appearances in total.

-On 7 January 2016, June made an emotional speech live on Loose Women, following the death of her brother.
+On 7 January 2016, Sarpong made an emotional speech live on Loose Women, following the death of her brother.
 The first part of the show was dedicated to him.
 A picture of a rainbow was re-tweeted more than 5,000 times throughout the course of the show, in his memory.
 She has been a panellist on two series of Debatable on BBC Two.

-Since April 2016, June has made regular appearances on Sky News The Pledge.
+Since April 2016, Sarpong has made regular appearances on Sky News The Pledge.

-She is the author of the books Diversify: Six Degrees of integration (2017) and The Power of Women (2018).
+She is the author of the books Diversify: Six Degrees of integration (2017), The Power of Women (2018), and The Power of Privilege: How white people can challenge racism (2020).